 Let’s not beat around the bush.
 Speaking to a potential employer – someone you’ve likely never met – by video, is daunting.

-We’ve got our virtual careers fairs coming up later this month, and they both offer you the opportunity to speak 1-2-1 with organisations through the Careers Fair Plus app.
-It’s not like the traditional fairs, where you can operate a safety in numbers system and make your way around the event with your good pals Alice, Hinesh and Symrun.
-If you’re feeling nervous about speaking 1-2-1, it’s completely understandable.
+It’s not like the in-person, on-campus fairs, where you can operate a safety in numbers system and make your way around the event with your good pals Alice, Hinesh and Symrun.
+If you’re feeling nervous about speaking 1-to-1, it’s completely understandable.

 That being said, try not to let nerves stand in the way of a great opportunity.
 The organisations attending are recruiting for placement roles and/or graduate positions.
 This is a chance for you to secure something in a tricky market!

-Today, I’m going to share our tips for beating the nerves, so that you can attend some 1-2-1 meetings hopefully feeling a little more confident.
+Today, I’m going to share our tips for beating the nerves, so that you can attend some 1-to-1 meetings hopefully feeling a little more confident.